A guided tour to the Gompertz law of mortality

 Moreover, because we defined , we can summon the Chain rule as:

 And insert this result into the previous expression

 By the Fundamental theorem of Calculus again, we have

 Finally, by the definition of logarithms

 This is especially useful for when the hazard rate is known and we intend to find its corresponding survival curve.
-That is exactly what we will do in a future interactive essay (soon!).
+That is exactly what we plan to do in a future interactive essay.
+(Hopefully soon.)